aidan-palmer/aidan-palmer.github.io/_posts/2024-03-25-compile-kernel.md

-## Compile and Install the Linux Kernel
+## Compile and Install the Linux Kernel on Ubuntu

 This is a quick tutorial on how to download, compile, and install the Linux kernel from its source code.
 This can be useful if you're building a custom kernel, want to update or revert back to an older kernel, or plan on writing and installing custom kernel modules (like in my case).
 I've been learning about how to write kernel modules in C, and some advice I've found online is that there can sometimes be issues with loading custom modules onto a pre-compiled kernel.
 Compiling and installing the kernel yourself is one way to prevent these issues from arising.

 This guide is for people using Ubuntu, Mint, or any other Debian-based distribution.
-The process should be similar on other distributions like Fedora or Arch, but I can't guarantee it'll work since I haven't tested it on any of those distros.
+The process should be similar on other distributions like Fedora or Arch, but the commands may be slightly different depending on your package manager.

 ### Download the kernel source and install packages